NeuroSyd/TinydLIF/README.md

 Code can be updated according to desired and relevant datasets.
 Code inspired by the research of:

-Zheng, H., Zheng, Z., Hu, R., Xiao, B., Wu, Y., Yu, F., ... & Deng, L. (2024).
-Temporal dendritic heterogeneity incorporated with spiking neural networks for learning multi-timescale dynamics.
-Nature Communications, 15(1), 277.
+Zheng, Hanle, Zhong Zheng, Rui Hu, Bo Xiao, Yujie Wu, Fangwen Yu, Xue Liu, Guoqi Li, and Lei Deng.
+"Temporal dendritic heterogeneity incorporated with spiking neural networks for learning multi-timescale dynamics."
+Nature Communications 15, no. 1 (2024): 277.